soldier4443/AACSample/README.md

 This is Android Sample Project, using [AAC(Android Architecture Components)](https://developer.android.com/topic/libraries/architecture/) and Kotlin.

-It is a simple app that asks [GicotHub API](https://developer.github.m/v3/) to get user's repositories.
+It is a simple app that asks [GitHub API](https://developer.github.m/v3/) to get user's repositories.

 ## Techonology Stack